desuk/desuk.github.io/content/_index.md

 >
 > Once again i would emphasise the urgency and importance of this call for assistance.
-Quite frankly, and with great sadness, I need to suggest that if we are unable to appoint a suitable person, then in all probability desuk will be unable to operate in future.
+Quite frankly, and with great sadness, I need to suggest that if we are unable to appoint a suitable person, then in all probability DESUK will be unable to operate in future.

 -- *Mike Coates, DESUK Chairman*